What is GraphQL?

 query { __schema { types { name fields { name type { name kind } } } } }

-This query will return the names and field definitions for all of the types in the schema.
-The kind field in the response can be used to determine the type of the field (e.g. whether it is an object, scalar, or enum type).
+field in the response can be used to determine the type of the field (e.g. whether it is an object, scalar, or enum type).

 { "data": { "__schema": { "types": [ { "name": "Query", "fields": [ { "name": "users", "type": { "name": null, "kind": "NON_NULL" } }, { "name": "user", "type": { "name": "User", "kind": "OBJECT" } } ] }, { "name": "User", "fields": [ { "name": "id", "type": { "name": "ID", "kind": "SCALAR" } }, { "name": "name", "type": { "name": "String", "kind": "SCALAR" } }, { "name": "email", "type": { "name": "String", "kind": "SCALAR" } } ] } ] } } }

-To determine whether introspection is enabled on a GraphQL endpoint, you can make a POST request to the endpoint with the following query:
+To determine whether introspection is enabled on a GraphQL endpoint, you can make a POST

 Introspection query: